DK-thinker/DK_DISTORTION/README.md

 I don't really care what you do with this code.
 For technicality purposes, it is released under the GNU General Public Liscence v3.0.
 So modify it and share it, and learn from it to your heart's desire.
+The liscense detail is in this repo

 --------------------------------------------------------------------------------